apache/wicket-site/index.md

   <div class="l-half">
     <h3>Stay up to date with the Java release cycle</h3>
     <p>
-      With Java releasing at a faster pace it's important to keep a library up to date with the latest changes introduced in the platform and ensure it works with the latest Java release.
-Wicket does all of this by taking part in the <a href="https://wiki.openjdk.java.net/display/quality/Quality+Outreach" target="_blank">OpenJDK Quality Outreach</a>, an initiative aimed to test popular Open Source projects with both the latest OpenJDK release and the Early Access release.
+      Wicket 10 is built on top of Java 17 and is compatible with Java 21.
+In addtion Wicket takes part in the <a href="https://wiki.openjdk.java.net/display/quality/Quality+Outreach" target="_blank">OpenJDK Quality Outreach</a> to further improve the effort to test compatibility with both the latest OpenJDK release and the Early Access release.
     </p>
   </div>
   <div class="l-half">
-    <h3>Ready for Jackarta EE Enterprise</h3>
+    <h3>Fast migration with OpenRewrite</h3>
     <p>
-     Wicket 10 is entirely based on the new Jakarta EE Specification so now you can adopt the new packages structure and naming conventions.
+     Wicket 10 comes with a migration tool based on OpenRewrite to speed up migration from Wicket 9 and avoid repetitive and error-prone manual changes to your code.
+For more details on this tool see <a href="https://cwiki.apache.org/confluence/display/WICKET/Migration+to+Wicket+10.0#MigrationtoWicket10.0-AddmigrationrecipestoWicket10WICKET-7029">migration guide</a>.
     </p>
   </div>
 </div>